Sri-Krishna-V/agent-starter-embed/README.md

 <img src="./.github/assets/app-icon.png" alt="Voice Assistant App Icon" width="100" height="100">

-# Web Embed Agent Starter
+# LiveKit Agent iFrame Embed Starter

-This is a starter template for [LiveKit Agents](https://docs.livekit.io/agents) that provides an example of how you might approach building web embed using the [LiveKit JavaScript SDK](https://github.com/livekit/client-sdk-js).
+This is a starter template for [LiveKit Agents](https://docs.livekit.io/agents) that provides an example of how you might approach building an iFrame embed using the [LiveKit JavaScript SDK](https://github.com/livekit/client-sdk-js).
 It supports [voice](https://docs.livekit.io/agents/start/voice-ai) and [transcriptions](https://docs.livekit.io/agents/build/text/).

 This template is built with Next.js and is free for you to use or modify as you see fit.